ramgorthi04/gist/recontour_planner_hints.md

 ### shopify.shopify_products

 #### Dataset Components:
 A collection of product listings from various Shopify stores.
 Each row in the dataset represents a product and contains several attributes that provide detailed information about the product.
-The dataset includes the following columns:
+Includes the following columns:

 1. **Date**: The date when the product information was recorded or updated.
 This can help track changes over time.